On the Resistance of Nearest Neighbor to Random Noisy Labels: Introduction

 \section{Introduction}

-The nearest neighbor \citep{Fix:Hodges1951,Cover:Hart1967} has been one of the oldest and most intuitive approaches in machine learning, pattern recognition, computer vision, etc. The basic idea is to classify each unlabeled instance by the label of its nearest neighbor ($1$-NN) or by the majority label of $k$ nearest neighbors ($k$-NN).
-Despite of simplicity, this approach achieves good performance in practice, and makes good explanations of predictions with theoretical guarantee \citep{Wagner1971,Kulkarni:Posner1995,Kpotufe2011,Dasgupta2012,Kontorovich:Weiss2014,Shalev-Shwartz:Ben-David2014,Berlind:Urner2015,Kontorovich:Sabato:Weiss2017}.
-Empirical studies partially demonstrated the resistance of $k$-nearest neighbor to noise in \citep{Tarlow:Swersky:Swersky:Charlin:Sutskever:Zemel2013,Kusner:Tyree:Weinberger:Agrawal2014}, whereas there is a paucity of deep understanding.
+The nearest neighbor \citep{Cover:Hart1967,Fix:Hodges1951} has been one of the oldest and most intuitive approaches in pattern recognition, machine learning, computer vision, etc. The basic idea is to classify each unlabeled instance by the label of its nearest neighbor (\(1\)-NN) or by the majority labels of \(k\) nearest neighbors (\(k\)-NN).
+Despite of simplicity, nearest neighbor takes good performance in real applications, and makes good explanations of predictions with theoretical guarantee \citep{Berlind:Urner2015,Biau:Devroye2015,Dasgupta2012,Kontorovich:Sabato:Weiss2017,Kontorovich:Weiss2014,Kpotufe2011,Kulkarni:Posner1995,Shalev-Shwartz:Ben-David2014,Wagner1971}.
+Empirical studies partially demonstrate the resistance of \(k\)-nearest neighbor to noise \citep{Kusner:Tyree:Weinberger:Agrawal2014,Tarlow:Swersky:Swersky:Charlin:Sutskever:Zemel2013}, whereas there is a paucity of deep understanding.

 This work focuses on binary classification in the presence of random classification noises \citep{Angluin:Laird1988}, that is, each observed label has been flipped with certain probability instead of seeing the ground-truth label, and training data of each class are contaminated by samples from the other class.
-Generally, noisy data may disturb learning process, increase sample and model complexities, and deteriorate effectiveness and quality of learned classifiers.
-For example, the random noise defeats all convex potential boosters \citep{Long:Servedio2010}, and support vector machines (SVMs) is sensitive to noisy labels.
-Many practical algorithms have been developed to tackle noisy labels \citep{Angluin:Laird1988,Kearns1993,Lawrence:Scholkopf2001,Xu:Crammer:Schuurmans2006,Natarajan:Dhillon:Ravikumar:Tewari2013,Liu:Tao2016}, most working with parametric classifiers, yet relatively few studies focus on non-parametric classifiers in the random noise setting.
+Generally speaking, noisy data may disturb learning process, increase sample and model complexities, and deteriorate effectiveness and quality of learned classifiers.
+For example, the random noise defeats all convex potential boosters \citep{Long:Servedio2010}, and support vector machines (SVMs) are sensitive to noisy labels.
+Many practical algorithms have been developed to tackle noisy labels \citep{Angluin:Laird1988,Kearns1993,Lawrence:Scholkopf2001,Liu:Tao2016,Natarajan:Dhillon:Ravikumar:Tewari2013,Xu:Crammer:Schuurmans2006}, most working with parametric classifiers, yet relatively few studies focus on non-parametric classifiers.